latishab/turnsense/README.md

 - Expanding the labeled dataset with more conversational examples
   * Please ensure examples include at least 3 turns of context for optimal performance
   * Diverse conversation styles (casual, formal, technical) are especially valuable

-If you'd like to contribute, please feel free to open an issue or submit a pull request.

 ## 🔮 Future Work